Ben Weider

 Benjamin Weider, OC CQ CD (1 February 1923 – 17 October 2008) was a Canadian soldier, author, historian (Napoleonic history), fitness proponent, benefactor of the arts, and entrepreneur.
 He co-founded the International Federation of BodyBuilders (IFBB) alongside his brother Joe Weider.
 The Weiders also founded many successful businesses including gyms, nutritional supplements and magazines such as Muscle & Fitness.

 He wrote several books about Napoleon, including best seller The Murder of Napoleon, translated to 45 languages.

 Family

 Benjamin Weider was born 1 February 1923 in the old Jewish immigrant quarter ("the Main") of Montréal (Quebec, Canada), the third son of Louis and Anna Weider, Polish Jewish emigrants from the town of Kurów (Poland).
 Ben left school at 13 to work in restaurants and factories.

 Military service

-In 1942, he enlisted in the Canadian Army, serving in the 6th Duke of Connaught's Royal Canadian Hussars, in which he did intelligence work.
+In 1942, he enlisted in the Canadian Army, serving in the 6th Duke of Connaught's Royal Canadian Hussars, in which he did intelligence work as a member of the Canadian Intelligence Corps.
 Ben Weider served in the Canadian Army during World War II.